Key points in the process where security can and must be addressed

 Once we agree that the above steps must occur within any software development process, our discussion can turn to how those activities are carried out.
 It is useful to consider a development methodology as a point on a spectrum between two extremes.
 On the left we have what is known as the Waterfall approach, which is characterized as rigidly linear one in which the development phases (Requirements Gathering, Design, Construction, etc.) are performed once, in order, with each step producing the deliverable for the next.
 On the other end of the spectrum, we have the Pure Agile Development approach, in which requirements are emergent and development is carried out incrementally and iteratively by a highly skilled cross-functional team empowered to discover requirements and implement them.

 Although a full elaboration of each method and the options between is beyond our scope here, suffice it to say that neither end of the spectrum represents a realistic or practical method.
 At the risk of over-simplifying, the Waterfall method unrealistically assumes that Requirements can be completely and accurately gathered prior to development, and the Agile method assumes that management will allow the development team to embark on a quest to build a solution to a problem that has no clear solution at that time.
-Both ends of the spectrum should be considered theoretical models that facilitate dialog.
-Development organizations typically choose a hybrid approach, somewhere along the spectrum that balances control, speed, and customer satisfaction.
+Both ends of the spectrum should be considered theoretical models that facilitate dialogue.
+Development organizations typically choose a hybrid approach somewhere along the spectrum that balances control, speed, and customer satisfaction.

 Security Opportunities in the SDLC